InTERFEWS Trainees

 Bio

-Rachel joined the InTERFEWS Program’s Cohort 4 in Fall 2022 as first year PhD student in the Department of Anthropology and Geography.
-Her research areas of interest are in health equity, disaster preparedness, and climate justice.
-Rach has a master’s degree in Urban and Regional Planning from CU Denver and served as a Public Health Emergency Planner during the COVID-19 pandemic response.
+Nona joined the InTERFEWS Program’s Cohort 4 in Fall 2022 as first year PhD student in the Department of Anthropology and Geography.
+Their research areas of interest are in health equity, disaster preparedness, and climate justice.
+Nona has a master’s degree in Urban and Regional Planning from CU Denver and served as a Public Health Emergency Planner during the COVID-19 pandemic response.
 These experiences have furthered their interest in supporting the meaningful involvement of impacted communities during the planning process of interconnected city systems.

 Research